 Can you try other veggies?
 Sure!
 I think broccoli would work well, I just haven’t tried that variation (yet).
 Cubed sweet potato has potential as well.
 Many possibilities with this one!

-If you’re trying to increase the veggies in your diet, spaghetti squash casserole is a great solution!
+If you’re trying to increase the veggies in your diet, this low carb and vegetarian spaghetti squash casserole is a great solution!

 - ½ spaghetti squash cooked and cooled